 The impacts from the Covid-19 Pandemic lessened as the year progressed.
-The Authority's Members and Officers returned to a way of working that had not been possible early 2020.
+The Authority's Members and Officers returned to a way of working that had not been possible since early 2020.
 Officers still tested when they had Covid related symptoms and when testing positive officers worked from home or took sick leave.
 Officers no longer wore masks at face-to-face meetings or whilst undertaking their other duties.
 Some working practices that were necessary during the period of mandatory Covid measures remain.
 Officers continued to engage largely by meeting virtually.
-Although this method of engagement loses some of the benefits of face-to-face meetings such as non-verbal cues, building of relationships and technical glitches; virtual meetings do provide much more flexibility and allow for much wider engagement and opportunity for participation.
-There is clearly a significant reduction in cost and reduced productivity from travelling to and from meetings.
+Although this method of engagement loses some of the benefits of face-to-face meetings such as non-verbal cues and the building of relationships and brings its own challenges in the form of technical glitches, virtual meetings do provide much more flexibility and allow for much wider engagement and opportunity for participation.
+There is clearly a significant reduction in cost and the loss of productivity from travelling to and from meetings.
 Officers did not attend any meetings in London and no train journeys were undertaken.
 Officers were expected to carry out their full range of activities including undertaking surveys and patrols when required but could still benefit from the flexibility of working from home where possible.

 Another global event, the financial crisis, accelerated the speed at which D&S IFCA had to face the issues caused by its inadequate funding structure.
-Increases in above predicted staff pay and inflation meant that the already considerable deficit in the Revenue Budget for FY 2022-23 had risen from £65,000 to £127,500.
-The financial crisis was offset by D&S IFCA receiving an additional £150,000 from Defra.
-The Association of IFCAs had successfully bid for funding as part of Defra's Spending Review (SR21) bid.
+Increases in staff pay above predicted levels and in inflation meant that the already considerable deficit in the Revenue Budget for FY 2022-23 rose from £65,000 to £127,500.
+This financial crisis was offset by D&S IFCA receiving an additional £150,000 from Defra following a successful bid for funding by the Association of IFCAs as part of Defra's Spending Review (SR21) bid.

-With the additional SR21 funding came Defra's expectations of delivery and support for in three national workstreams: Fisheries Management Plans FMP), Marine Licensing and Marine Protected Areas.
-D&S IFCA already relies on receiving New Burden Funding of £409,297 from Defra (54% of 2022/23 Revenue Budget) and already had a national focussed workstream strategy which meant that reprioritising work during the year was more easily achieved.
-This Annual report sets out how Officers engaged with the development, support and evidence gathering for five out of the six frontrunner FMPs, continued to support sustainable development by responding to Marine Licence Applications, including Hinkley Nuclear Power Station, and assessing activities within the Tranche 3 Marine Conservation Zones.
+With the additional SR21 funding came Defra's expectations of delivery of and support for three national workstreams: Fisheries Management Plans (FMP), Marine Licensing and Marine Protected Areas.
+D&S IFCA already relies on receiving New Burdens Funding of £409,297 from Defra (54% of the 2022/23 Revenue Budget) and already had a national focussed workstream strategy which meant that reprioritising work during the year was more easily achieved.
+This Annual report sets out how Officers engaged with the development, support and evidence gathering for five out of the six frontrunner FMPs, continued to support sustainable development by responding to Marine Licence Applications, including Hinkley Nuclear Power Station, and assessed activities within the Tranche 3 Marine Conservation Zones.